microsoft-healthcare-madison/demo-auc-app/codelab.md

 - TODO: link to the documentation.
 <https://github.com/smart-on-fhir/smart-web-messaging>

-- EXERCISE: Serialize the draft order, saving into the card.link.appContext
-- EXERCISE: Ask user to deserialize the draft order in the index.html client context
 - TODO: Provide the code to update the html using the client context
 - TODO: Link to the SMART Web Messaging docs
 - EXERCISE: Ask user to implement the closeApp function using window.postMessage